DIY Geometric Wall Jewelry Organizer

 It came out so cool I love it!
 I am so pleased with how this project turned out!
 It looks fabulous in my closet.

-NOTE: I used the Z-clip at the advice of one of the other bloggers.
+NOTE: I used the Z-clip since this can get very heavy depending on the jewelry.
 My set holds up to 75lbs.
 The flanges and T’s are pretty heavy and you need to secure the jewelry holder snug to the wall for the added weight.

 Love it?
 Pin it!